Puthiya Bruce Lee: Plot

 Bruce (himself) lives in a village area close to the mountain ranges with his mother.
 He acts as a single warrior when it comes to dealing with the crisis and other issues that his village faces, and he single-handedly manages to rescue his village from threats.
 Most of the people in the village also seek Bruce for assistance when they face problematic situations.
-On one day, his mother died from a fire accident which happened in his hut where he lived with his mother while his uncle Thennavan Duraisamy takes Bruce along with him to the Madurai city since his mother's death.
+One day, his mother died from a fire accident which happened in the hut where he lived with his mother.
+Then his uncle Thennavan Duraisamy takes Bruce along with him to the Madurai City after his mother's death.
 But the village people request Thennavan Duraisamy to send back Bruce again to their village to safeguard them.
 On the other hand, Bruce's uncle faces some troubles over selling his real estate property to his friend due to the interruptions of a business person.
 The entire story revolves around the young man Bruce who comes from a village to the city in order to fight out for his uncle with his fighting skills to solve his uncle's problem over the property.